 Moreover, we caution the Committee that this would usurp the authority of the Town’s RTM, which is delineated by §35-12(D) (1999) of the Town Code, “Definition of Public Open Space.”
 Pursuant to discussion and materials we have already sent to the Commission, we would in this instance immediately seek legislative intervention of the Town’s government.

 Our view on a dual-tier resident/non-resident permit fee:

 [25 September 2018]

-On Tuesday, September 25, the subcommittee of the Fairfield Conservation Committee will propose a dual-tier permit fee system for walking dogs off-leash in certain public open space properties.
-Our group denounces this approach, as it is discriminatory and fundamentally ill-conceived, immediately provoking an “us/them” mindset which is socially unappealing and administratively illegitimate.
+On Tuesday, September 25, the subcommittee of Fairfield’s Conservation Commission will propose a dual-tier permit fee system for walking dogs off-leash in certain public open space properties.
+Our group denounces this approach, as it is onerous, discriminatory, and fundamentally ill-conceived, immediately provoking an “us/them” mindset which is socially unappealing and administratively illegitimate.

 Our group wishes to swiftly and specifically ensure recognition of our intense opposition to this concept.

 It’s simply wrong to assign additional cost burden on “non residents,” as it would be wrong for other townships to impose fees on Fairfield residents for access to public properties within their borders.